-ASEAN is a close knit community established between few countries in the Asian region for better mutual co-operation in social and commercial way of life.
-Today, ASEAN provide great opportunities for business investors and promises to deliver to their expectations.
+ASEAN is a close-knit community established between few countries in the Asian region for better mutual co-operation in the social and commercial ways of life.
+Today, ASEAN provides great opportunities for business investors and promises to deliver to their expectations.
 Doing business in Thailand can be considered pivotal to exploit the ASEAN landscape and it’s advantages.

 ASEAN Advantages – Useful Information about Asean Countries

-The Association of Southeast Asian Nations, or ASEAN, was established on 8 August 1967 in Bangkok, Thailand, with Indonesia, Malaysia, Philippines, Singapore and Thailand, joining hands initially.
-Since then ASEAN has made good strides in regional integration and co-operation by unique modes of governance and adding Brunei, Vietnam, Myanmar, Lao and Cambodia as members.
-The social and economic integration initiatives are into it’s early stages and we all hope that the real regional co-operation would surface after 2015.
+The Association of Southeast Asian Nations, or ASEAN, was established on 8 August 1967 in Bangkok, Thailand, with Indonesia, Malaysia, Philippines, Singapore, and Thailand, joining hands initially.
+Since then ASEAN has made good strides in regional integration and co-operation by unique modes of governance and adding Brunei, Vietnam, Myanmar, Lao, and Cambodia as members.
+The social and economic integration initiatives are into its early stages and we all hope that the real regional co-operation continues to grow.

 - To accelerate the economic growth, social progress and cultural development in the region through joint endeavors in the spirit of equality and partnership in order to strengthen the foundation for a prosperous and peaceful community of Southeast Asian Nations;